 Small organisations can’t necessarily afford the vital training they need to respond to crises quickly, so Humanitarian Leadership Academy’s challenge was to increase the reach of potentially life-saving training and to make it accessible and relevant to as wide an audience as possible, thus democratising access to this essential learning.

 Humanitarian Leadership Academy knew that the business model had to be focused on learning, accessibility, reach and scale.
-In order to delivery this model, they needed a digital element for a global programme operating at scale.
+In order to deliver this model, they needed a digital element for a global programme operating at scale.
 After going out to tender, Totara Partner Catalyst was successful.

 They opted to use Totara Learn, because while open source software wasn’t mandated, they realised that this model fit well with their aims both practically and philosophically, as the platform would need to grow and the content would be openly licensed.